Skip to main content

 The Clean Up Mesh action opened in the plugin.

-These settings are optimal for this model, as it has wrong winding order.
-For other models with faulty mesh normals, the setting Fix Winding Order will not be needed.
+These settings are optimal for this model, as some parts have incorrect winding order.
+For other models with faulty mesh normals, the setting Fix Winding Order may not be needed.
 In that case, simple use Recompute Input Normals.
 The angle at which recomputed normals will be considered “hard” is controlled with the Normal Hard Angle Threshold setting.

 Examine the Results